 The nonparametric identification results aim to reveal the counterfactual distributions from confounded observational data, which is useful for designing general deconfounding strategies, yet remains impractical.
 Below, we provide the semiparametric tools to adjust confounding effects in practice and perform valid and efficient inference, even if the strong causal assumptions are not perfectly met.
 A leading example of semiparametric regression models is the partially linear regression \citep{robinson1988root,hardle2000partially}:

 where $Y$ is a high-dimensional vector of responses, $X$ is a low-dimensional vector of covariates (including the treatment of interest), $U\in\RR^r$ is a low-dimensional latent vector, i.e., an unmeasured confounder, $\beta\in\RR^{d\times p}$ is the coefficient to be estimated, and $h:\RR^r \rightarrow \RR^p$ is an unknown function.
-In the past decades, much attention has been given to estimating and testing partially linear models.
+Over the past few decades, considerable attention has been given to estimating and testing partially linear models.

 When $U$ is known, the coefficient $\beta$ can be obtained with the double residual methodology \citep{robinson1988root}, by noting that